Hello, this is HDC, a consulting company specializing in AM solutions.

 DED in metal applications

-DED technology is used in the production of metal parts.
-The advantage of being able to produce large metal parts at high deposition rates.It has a much higher deposition rate than other AM methods such as Powder Bed Fusion (PBF).
-A representative method among powder-based DED technologies is Laser Powder-Directed Energy Deposition (LP-DED), which has been used for many years. cladding It has been widely used in the process.
+DED technology is used in the fabrication of metal parts.
+Advantage of being able to produce large metal parts at high additive manufacturing speedsIt possesses.
+This boasts a significantly higher deposition speed compared to other AM methods such as Powder Bed Fusion (PBF).
+A representative method among powder-based DED technologies is Laser Powder-Directed Energy Deposition (LP-DED), and for several years cladding It has been widely used in the process.

 3. Benefits of Meltio's Wire-Based 3D Printing Process